Bulimia

 • having a list of food you’re ‘not allowed’ to eat

-• buying lots of food and hiding it
+• buying food and hiding it

 • feeling depressed or anxious (especially at meal times)